Schema Independent Relational Learning: Introduction

-As an example, Table~\ref{table:uwcse} shows some relations from two schemas for the UW-CSE\footnote{http://alchemy.cs.washington.edu/data/uw-cse} database over students and professors, which is used as a common relational learning benchmark \cite{Richardson:2006:MLN,Getoor:SRLBook}.
-The first and original schema was designed by relational learning experts and is generally discouraged in database community as it delivers poor usability and performance in query processing without providing any advantages in terms of data quality in return \cite{AliceBook,Ramakrishnan:DBBook,Fagin:SIGMOD:79}.
-A database designer may use a schema closer to the alternative in Table~\ref{table:uwcse}.
-We used the classic learning algorithm FOIL~\cite{Quinlan:FOIL} to induce a definition of {\it advisedBy(stud,prof)} for each of the two schemas, resulting in two very different definitions.
-The original schema yielded a more accurate definition based on co-authorship information, while the alternative schema led to a definition based on information about TA and teaching assignments.
+Since the space of possible definitions (e.g. all Datalog rules) is enormous, relational learning algorithms must employ heuristics, or biases, to search for effective definitions.
+Unfortunately, such heuristics typically depend on the precise choice of schema of the underlying database, which means that the learning output is schema dependent.
+This is true even if the schemas represent essentially the same information.
+As an example, Table~\ref{table:uwcse} shows two schemas for the UW-CSE database, which is used as a common relational learning benchmark.
+The original schema was designed by relational learning experts.
+This design is generally discouraged in the database community, as it delivers poor usability and performance in query processing without providing any advantages in terms of data quality in return~\cite{AliceBook}.
+A database designer may use a schema closer to the 4NF schema in Table~\ref{table:uwcse}.
+Because each student {\it stud} has only one {\it phase} and {\it years}, a database designer may compose relations {\it student}, {\it inPhase}, and {\it yearsInProgram}.
+She may also combine relations {\it professor} and {\it hasPosition}.
+This would result in a more understandable schema with shorter query execution time, without introducing any redundancy.

+\begin{example} We use the classic relational learning algorithm FOIL~\cite{Quinlan:FOIL} to induce a definition for {\it advisedBy(stud, prof)} over the Original and 4NF schemas of the UW-CSE database, shown in Table~\ref{table:uwcse}.
+FOIL learns a Datalog rule by starting from an empty rule and iteratively adding atoms to the rule such that the resulting rule at each step has the best score: it covers the most positive and the fewest negative examples.
+FOIL learns the following Datalog rule over the UW-CSE database with the Original schema: {

+} which covers 5 positive examples and 0 negative examples.
+Because $\mathit{yearsInProgram}(x,7)$ covers the most positive and the fewest negative examples in this database, FOIL picks it as the first atom and proceeds by adding the rest of atoms to the rule.
+On the other hand, FOIL learns the following Datalog rule over the 4NF schema: {

+} which covers 12 positive examples and 10 negative examples.
+In this case, FOIL first selects $\mathit{student}(x,{\mathit post\_generals}, 5)$ because it covers the most positive and the fewest negative examples.
+Because FOIL does not backtrack, then the definitions over both schemas are different, even if the rest of the atoms added to the rules are the same.
+Intuitively, the definition learned over the original schema better expresses the relationship between an advisor and advisee. \end{example}

+Generally, there is no canonical schema for a particular set of content in practice and people often represent the same information in different schemas for several reasons~\cite{AliceBook,infopreserve:XML}.